mcyaputra/Cancer-Mortality-Rate-using-Regression-Machine-Learning/README.md

 Regularization and feature engineering are used to try to achieve better accuracy compared to previous experiments.

+## ⚙️ How to Setup

+1. Download the experiments (3 Python notebooks), for links, see above section (Experiments)
+2. Open the notebooks using local editor (vscode, Pycharm etc) or Jupyter notebook
+3. Run the code chunks from the top (dataset will be downloaded automatically)
+4. Analyze the results
+5. For more detailed explanation, download the detailed report and evaluation [here](/project_summary.docx)

 ## 👨 Feedback/Ideas?
 Lets connect!

 I would love to hear feedbacks or ideas from you!
 Or just simply connect and chat, feel free to contact me on: